01 of 06

 Use a Drywall Reference Strip

 In new construction, attaching a strip of drywall to the front face of studs can serve as a guide for attaching wall boxes.
-Without some kind of guide, it can be difficult to install the boxes with the proper offset to ensure the front edges of the electrical boxes will be flush with the drywall surface.
+Without some kind of guide, it can be difficult to install the boxes with the proper offset to ensure the front edges of the electrical boxes will be flush with the finished drywall surface.
 When you install an electrical box, make sure it is flush with the surface of this drywall strip; this will ensure the boxes are at the proper depth when the walls are finished.

 Most residential drywall is 1/2-inch or 3/8-inch thick, so keep a handful of drywall strips of this thickness on hand to facilitate electrical box installation.
 If you are using a different wall thickness (such as 5/8-inch thick, required for some firewalls) make sure the reference strips match that thickness.Continue to 4 of 6 below.

 04 of 06